01 of 08

 02 of 08

 For these soft, Lebkuchen cookies, you will need the ingredients found in this Lebkuchen recipe.
-After making the cookies, they are coated with a delicious rum sugar clear glaze.
-You will find the glaze recipe in the next steps.
+After the cookies are made, they are coated with a delicious rum sugar clear glaze.
+You will find the glaze recipe in later steps.

 The dough is made by beating the butter, sugar, and eggs together until creamy, then adding the sifted, dry ingredients alternately with milk.
 After the last addition of milk, the dough looks like soft brownie batter.